Inelastic scattering of electrons in water from first principles: cross sections and inelastic mean free path for use in

 where the limits $\textit{q}_\mathrm{min/max}(E;T)=\sqrt{2m}(\sqrt{T} \mp \sqrt{T-E})$ come from momentum conservation ($m$ is the electron rest mass).

 The total inelastic cross section $\Sigma$ (also called inverse IMFP) and the electronic (or collisional) stopping power $S_\mathrm{e}$ are defined as:

 with the maximum energy loss by an electron with energy $T$ being $E_\mathrm{max} = \mathrm{min}[(T + E_\mathrm{gap})/2, T-E_\mathrm{F}]$ for insulators, where $E_\mathrm{gap}$ is the energy gap of the target, and $E_\mathrm{F}$ is the Fermi energy; and the minimum defined as $E_\mathrm{min} = E_\mathrm{gap}$ \cite{10.1667/RR13362.1, garcia2017_49}.
 Notice that this assumes that electronic excitation can only occur for energies larger than the gap, which acts as an effective threshold.
 However, recent studies have shown that this is possible also for energies below the gap \cite{Artacho_2007,PhysRevLett.116.043201}.
-Here, we go beyond the threshold ($E_\mathrm{min}\rightarrow0$) in Eqs.~\eqref{tot_cs} and \eqref{stopp}.
+Here, we go beyond the threshold, i.e., use the limit $E_\mathrm{min}=0$ in Eqs.~\eqref{tot_cs} and \eqref{stopp}.